 Viburnums are hardy, easy to grow, and tolerant of most conditions apart from exposed sites with chill winds.
 Viburnum will grow in sun or partial shade and contribute colourfully to the garden with attractive flowers, often scented and with berries in the Autumn.

-The varieties illustrated above will grow up to 3 meters and are very easy requiring little or no attention from one year to the next.
-Illustrated above right is Viburnum tinus, hardy and evergreen with lovely white flowers during late winter and early spring for a long period followed by berries.
+The varieties illustrated above are the most popular, each growing to around 3 meters and are easy to grow requiring little or no attention from one year to the next.
+Illustrated above right is Viburnum tinus, hardy and evergreen with white flowers during late winter and early spring flowering for a long period followed by berries.
 Most of the evergreen Viburnums have white /cream or tinged pink flowers although some are summer flowering such as V japonica and odoratissimum, which as the suggests, is scented.

-Image left is Viburnum x carlcephalum which is decidous with the most lovely fragrant flowers in the spring and it's flower looks very similar to Viburnum x burkwoodii, which also has scented flowers in the spring and is one of the most popular Viburnums.
-Although the flowers look very similar, Viburnum burkwoodii is evergreen where carlcephalum is deciduous, but both have scented flowers in mid- late spring.
-The center image is Viburnum x bodnantense 'Dawn' a better known deciduous variety with heavily scented flowers over a long period from late autumn to spring.
+Image left is Viburnum x carlcephalum , deciduous with the most fragrant flowers in the spring which flowers look similar to Viburnum x burkwoodii, which also has scented flowers in the spring and is one of the most popular Viburnums.
+Although the flowers look very similar, Viburnum burkwoodii is evergreen where carlcephalum is deciduous.
+The centre image is Viburnum x bodnantense 'Dawn' a better known deciduous variety with heavily scented flowers over a long period from late autumn to spring.

-All these varieties are available in garden centres and on line any of which will look good in a shrub border and you will not have to fuss over them at all.
+These varieties are available in garden centres and on line any of which will look good in a shrub border and you will not have to fuss over them.

 Viburnums are not particular about soil as long as it is not too wet or waterlogged, and will grow in both part sun and part shade.
 If you are thinking of planting a shrub border, it is well worth looking at the varieties of Viburnums for their delicate flowers, often scented and the bonus of berries for the birds.